 The 5th Marine Division landed on Iwo Jima on 19 February 1945, and were in action there until 18 March, sustaining 1,098 killed and 2,974 wounded.
 This photo shows two Holdens on Iwo Jima, one clearly heading for the front line, well stocked with stretchers.

-Additional Holden conversions were done in the U.S., and some were still in service in Korea.
+Additional Holden conversions were done in the US with the slightly higher roof, and some were still in service in Korea.
 See a U.S. Navy photo of one being hoisted aboard ship (90K JPEG) during the evacuation of Hungnam, North Korea on 12 December 1950.

 This lengthened M38 set up as an ambulance may be the prototype referred to in October 1950 by Willys Engineering Release 6396 as model MC-A. (See CJ-3B Development 1949-53 on CJ3B.info.)
 "MC-A" would imply an ambulance version of the M38, which was designated by Willys as the MC.